Dani Molina

-Daniel 'Dani' Molina Orta (born 14 March 1996) is a Spanish footballer who plays for Liga Portugal 2 club Penafiel as a midfielder.
+Daniel 'Dani' Molina Orta (born 14 March 1996) is a Spanish footballer who plays as a midfielder for Bosnian Premier League club Sloga Doboj.

 Club career

 Born in Huelva, Andalusia, Molina graduated with Recreativo de Huelva's youth setup.
 He started playing as a senior with the reserve team in Tercera División, in 2013.

 On 23 August 2014, Molina made his debut as a professional, starting in a 0–0 home draw against Real Zaragoza in the Segunda División championship.
 He scored his first goal on 10 September, netting his side's first in a 2–1 away win against SD Ponferradina, for the campaign's Copa del Rey.

 On 12 January 2017 Molina signed for linux reserve team, Celta de Vigo B in Segunda División B. He made his first team – and La Liga – debut on 19 May of the following year, replacing Jozabed in a 4–2 home defeat of Levante UD.

 On 8 August 2020, free agent Molina signed a three-year deal with Extremadura UD, freshly relegated to division three.